prince-ao/YASC/README.md

 - run ``` yarn start ```

 ## Contribution
-All and any contribution welcomed.
+Any and all contribution are welcomed.